Peach Belt Conference: History

 The 2010–11 season was one of the most memorable the league has ever had.
 Clayton State became the first PBC women's basketball team to capture a national championship.
 Montevallo watched their men's basketball team reach the Elite Eight, eventually competing in the National Championship Game.
 Unfortunately, their run came to an end with a loss to Western Washington University.
 The Columbus State men's tennis team reached the national semifinals while the Clayton State and Armstrong Atlantic State women's tennis teams also played in the national semifinals.
 The North Georgia softball team made an unprecedented third straight appearance in the NCAA Women's College World Series, while Columbus State's Meshack Koyiaki registered a runner-up finish at the Men's Cross Country National Championships.
 In all, 46 Peach Belt teams made appearances in the NCAA postseason, including seven men's tennis teams and six each in the sports of men's golf and women's tennis.

 David Brunk was named the second PBC commissioner in May 2007, replacing Marvin Vanover, who was the first PBC commissioner from 1991 to 2007.
-Brunk is charged with continuing the strong growth of the conference as its second era begins.

 Dr. Kendall Blanchard, president of Georgia Southwestern State University, began the second of his two-year term as the league president in July 2011.

 In April 2020, Francis Marion University and the University of North Carolina at Pembroke announced that they would leave the Peach Belt Conference starting in 2021–22, both joining Conference Carolinas.

 On April 14, 2021, the conference invited the NAIA's University of South Carolina Beaufort to join in 2022–23 after applying for membership in Division II and gaining acceptance into the NCAA.
 By July 14, 2022, USCB was accepted into the NAIA's Continental Athletic Conference for its first year of provisional membership while still playing a Peach Belt schedule as part of the Sand Sharks' dual NAIA-NCAA membership.
 USCB is ineligible for a Peach Belt or NCAA postseason during the three-year transition.

 The conference currently holds championships in 16 sports, eight for men and eight for women.
-The championship sports are men's and women's cross country, men's and women's soccer, volleyball, men's and women's basketball, men's and women's tennis, baseball, softball, men's and women's track & field, and men's and women's golf.
-Men's lacrosse was added on July 10, 2020, and its first season was in spring 2021.
+The championship sports are men's and women's cross country, men's and women's soccer, women's volleyball, men's and women's basketball, men's and women's tennis, baseball, softball, men's and women's track & field, and men's and women's golf.
+Men's lacrosse was added on July 10, 2020, with its first season was in spring 2021, and men's and women's indoor track and field was added on August 11, 2023.

+On December 13, 2023, the Sunshine State Conference, primary home of PBC track affiliate Embry–Riddle Aeronautical University (and former affiliate Nova Southeastern University), announced it would start sponsoring men's and women's outdoor track & field in the 2025 spring season (2024–25 school year), and accordingly, both schools moved their respective programs to the SSC.
+Embry–Riddle would remain a PBC affiliate in men's and women's indoor track.